AdaCore/training_material/courses/ada_essentials/110_private_types/01-introduction.rst

    - Changes to an abstraction's internals shouldn't break **clients**
    - Including type representation

-* Need tool-enforced rules to isolate dependencies
+* Need tool- or language-enforced rules to isolate dependencies

    - Between implementations of abstractions and their **clients**
    - In other words, "information hiding"